Friday, 29 March 2024

 On the platforms, they found the railway staff hosing down pools of blood.

-Sadly, though the country had been liberated some bad colonial habits- like hosing down pools of blood- remained.
+Sadly, though the country had been liberated some bad colonial habits remained- like hosing down pools of blood rather than letting them attract flies.
 The Communists were right.
 India could never become free till such bourgeois habits were erased.

 Hours earlier, a group of Hindus fleeing the city had been massacred by a Muslim mob as they sat waiting for a train.
 As the Bombay Express pulled out of Lahore and began its journey south, the officials could see that Punjab was ablaze, with flames rising from village after village.

-Serves them right for wanting to make Punjab prosperous with canals and colleges and what not.
+Serves the Brits right for wanting to make Punjab prosperous with canals and colleges and what not.

 What followed, especially in Punjab, the principal center of the violence, was one of the great human tragedies of the twentieth century.